aigc-apps/EasyAnimate/easyanimate/video_caption/README.md

 The input for data preprocessing can be a video folder or a metadata file (txt/csv/jsonl) containing the video path column.
 Please check `get_video_path_list` function in [utils/video_utils.py](utils/video_utils.py) for details.

-For easier understanding, we use one data from Panda70m as an example for data preprocessing.
+For easier understanding, we use one data from Panda70m as an example for data preprocessing, [Download here](https://pai-aigc-photog.oss-cn-hangzhou.aliyuncs.com/easyanimate/asset/v2/--C66yU3LjM_2.mp4).
 Please download the video and push it in "datasets/panda_70m/before_vcut/"

 ```
 📦 datasets/